ALLETttttt/Quiz/README.md

 ## Feedback

-If you have any feedback, please reach out to us at b_alaidar@kbtu.kz
+If you have any feedback, please reach out to me at b_alaidar@kbtu.kz